Taking Saylor's Open Courses

 - Once you are on the course page of the course you want to take, read through the introduction.
 This will give you important instructions and advice for completing the course.

 - Move on to Unit 1 and begin to work your way through the units in sequential order.
 It is important to note that with Saylor courses, students do not have direct contact with mentors.
-However, in some courses, Saylor Foundation faculty are available through the online forums.
+However, in some courses, Saylor Academy faculty are available through the online forums.

 - Once you have completed the course, there will be a final exam.
 This exam can be used as practice if you wish to earn credit through one of the formal exam options (TECEP®, CLEP®, NCCRS), but it is not required unless you plan to earn credit through the portfolio option, you must take the final exam.
 The results of this exam will be part of the evidence section in your portfolio.

 - Finally, if you wish to use the Saylor NCCRS exam or a CLEP® exam to earn credit, please contact Devon Ritter at email@example.com.